ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

 - Collapsing dilated refinement onto the FFT-based frequency blend removed the method selector surface area—our tests now focus on validating that helper and the multi-frame lerp fallback instead of juggling several legacy modes.
+- Comfy's runtime enforces that `model_sampling` children are `nn.Module` instances, so our DyPE wrapper now subclasses `torch.nn.Module` to satisfy `ModelPatcher` and GPU loading without mutating the wrapped sampler.